NielsDB140/NielsDB140.github.io/_posts/2026-02-06-What-the-EAT-Lancet-recommendations-do-not-say-about-milk.md

 status: development
 published: false
 ---

-The Planetary Health Diet (PHD) is the flagship output of the EAT-Lancet Commission, and has gained widespread endorsement, from academia to industry and from NGOs to governmental food authorities1.
-Most people know it as the sustainable diet, able to feed a growing global population in a healthy way.
-The food system is responsible for 30% of global greenhouse gas emissions and constitutes the dominant driver behind biodiversity collapse, water pollution and a range of other planetary safety issues.
-To many, the PHD is seen as clear guidance on what to eat to stay within planetary boundaries.
+Since its conception in 2019, the Planetary Health Diet (PHD) by the EAT-Lancet Commission has emerged as the ultimate yardstick of dietary advice.
+In a context where 27% of annual deaths worldwide are caused by unhealthy eating[^1], and 30% of greenhouse gas emissions are caused by the food system[^2], scientifically rigorous guidance on healthy and sustainable food is more urgent than ever.

 ---
+## Footnotes
+[^1]: test
+[^2]: test